-How to link two domains using DNS TXT records and domain hashes
+How to link two domains using DNS TXT records

 DNS text records are frequently used to help organisations demonstrate they have control over a domain.
 The DNS TXT record approach follows similar principles.